-Effective zoning: Effective zoning is an internal coding applied to reflect the current use and/or development potential of a parcel.
-Effective zoning will generally reflect the actual zoning of a parcel, but may differ on properties with a legal non-conforming use, Direct Control zoning or in other limited circumstances.
+Effective zoning: Effective zoning is an internal coding applied to reflect the current legal use and/or development potential of a property.
+The effective zoning applied will generally be the same as the actual zoning of a property.
+The effective zoning applied may be different than the actual zoning of a property where there is a legal non-conforming use of the property, where a property is zoned Direct Control, or in other limited circumstances.
 Refer to the Appendix for further zoning information.
-For 2023, Business Industrial (IB) and Heavy Industrial (IH) zoning affects the assessment value.